ruben-wilson/social_network/postsRepository_and_model_recipe.md

 # 3
 # add in a single user

+repo = postRepository.new
+post =post.new
+post.username = 'username3'
-repo = postRepository.newpost =post.newpost.username = 'username3'post.email = 'email3'
+post.email = 'email3'
 repo.createpost)
 post = repo.all